 Disciplinary Settlements Sample Clauses

 Disciplinary Settlements.
-A proposed disciplinary action may be settled at any time following the service of notice of discipline.
-The terms of the settlement shall be reduced to writing.
-An employee offered such a settlement shall be granted a reasonable time to have the Association representative review the proposed settlement before approving the settlement.
+A disciplinary action may be settled at any time following the service of notice of discipline and Statement of Charges.
+The terms of a settlement shall be in writing.
+An employee offered such a settlement shall have a reasonable opportunity to review the proposed settlement and seek counsel before approving the settlement in writing.

 AutoNDA by SimpleDocs